poolpOrg/filter-rspamd/README.md

 ## Dependencies
-The filter is written in Golang and doesn't have any dependencies beyond standard library.
+The filter is written in Golang and doesn't have any dependencies beyond the Go extended standard library.

 It requires OpenSMTPD 6.6.0 or higher.